nqminds/edgesec.github.io/docusaurus/docs/supervisor.md

 ```bash
 echo -n "GET_MAP 11:22:33:44:55:66" | nc -uU /tmp/edgesec-control-server -w2 -W1.
 ```
 The command and the parameters are delimited by spaces.
 The reply of a supervisor command can be `OK`, `FAIL` or command specific output.
+Every command reply is newline delimited.

 The supervisor service implements the followig sets of commands:
 ```c